Live Content: The Ultimate Guide To Grow An Engaged Audience

 • 63% of Millennials watch live streaming content regularly.

-Video on its own is not enough however.
-It's also vital to offer dynamic content including audience chats where people can easily ask real time questions.
-Keep reading to find out your options to bring live content to life and grow your audience faster.
+Video on its own is not enough, however.
+It’s also vital to offer dynamic content, including audience chats where people can easily ask real-time questions.
+Keep reading to discover your options to bring live content to life and grow your audience faster.

 What Type of Live Content Is Right For You?

 Instead of starting with specific consumer platforms for streaming, it’s better to look at the landscape from a strategic standpoint.
-This section introduces the different categories, including the pros and cons of each option, so that you can decide which option is best suited for your needs.
+This section introduces the different categories, including each option’s pros and cons, so you can decide which option is best suited for your needs.

 1. Self-Streaming

-Some entrepreneurs, gamers and celebrities love to turn on their camera and start streaming their thoughts.
+Some entrepreneurs, gamers, and celebrities love turning on their cameras and streaming their thoughts.
 Whether you use a smartphone or a laptop webcam, consumer hardware is all you need to get started with streaming.

-Earlier, we shared a few examples of livestreaming like author Brandon Sanderson and the Critical Roll web series.
+Earlier, we shared a few examples of live streaming, like author Brandon Sanderson and the Critical Roll web series.
 Entertainment in various formats continues to be the most popular type of self-streaming.
-The popularity of services like YouTube, Facebook Live and Twitch are making this approach to streaming easier.
+The popularity of services like YouTube, Facebook Live, and Twitch makes this streaming approach easier.

 Pros and Cons of Self-Streaming